MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 2. Office 365 either returns the data directly to your client or, if the data is part of a set of content hosted by the CDN, redirects your client to the CDN URL.

+    a.
+If the data is already cached in a _public_ origin, your client downloads the data directly from the nearest CDN location to your client.

-3. If the data is already cached at the CDN, your client downloads the data directly from the nearest CDN location to your client.
+    b.
+If the data is already cached in a _private_ origin, the CDN service checks your Office 365 user account's permissions on the origin.
+If you have permissions, SharePoint Online dynamically generates a custom URL composed of the path to the asset in the CDN and two access tokens, and returns the custom URL to your client.
+Your client then downloads the data directly from the nearest CDN location to your client using the custom URL.

-4. If the data isn't cached at the CDN, the CDN node requests the data from Office 365 and then caches the data for a period of time after your client downloads the data.
+3. If the data isn't cached at the CDN, the CDN node requests the data from Office 365 and then caches the data for a period of time after your client downloads the data.

 The CDN figures out the closest datacenter to the user's browser and, using redirection, downloads the requested data from there.
 CDN redirection is quick, and can save users a lot of download time.